Who is Eligible for SSD Benefits?

 - Your work history (whether you can do any other type of job based on your background)

 It seems unfair, but the truth is that the Social Security Administration denies over three-quarters of initial applications – even when people deserve them.
 Trust Edgar Snyder & Associates to get you the money you need.

 If we believe you should receive SSD or SSI benefits, we can help you apply.
 By hiring our law firm from the beginning, you increase your chances of being approved for SSD benefits.

 If you were denied and we believe you should have been approved, we can appeal the decision.

 Either way, you won't owe us anything unless and until your claim is approved.
 There really is "Never a fee unless we get money for you."

-Don’t Go it Alone – Get a Free Legal Evaluation Today
+Don't Go it Alone – Get a Free Legal Consultation Today

 You've already suffered enough – get the money you need and deserve.

 Contact Edgar Snyder & Associates today.
 It could mean the difference between collecting Social Security disability benefits or not.

 Call 1-866-943-3427, or fill out the form at the right.
 Phones answer 24/7.